ShanaScogin/BayesPostEst/CONTRIBUTING.md

 - Identifying issues/bugs in the code ([open an Issue](https://github.com/ShanaScogin/modeLLtest/issues))
 - Adding functionality ([open a Pull Request](https://github.com/ShanaScogin/modeLLtest/pulls))
 - Fixing bugs ([open a Pull Request](https://github.com/ShanaScogin/modeLLtest/pulls))

+# Code formatting
+- In general, BayesPostEst uses camelCase for function names.
+- Functions are generally named with lowercase `mcmc` followed by a description of its functionality, such as `mcmcFD` for the first differences of a Bayesian logit or probit model estimation or `mcmcRocPrc` for the ROC and precision-recall curves of a Bayesian logit or probit model estimation.
+- For coding style within functions other than naming, BayesPostEst currently defaults to the [tidyverse style](https://style.tidyverse.org/).
+A more detailed design philosophy will be available in the near future.